veskem/femocs/README.md

     $ make clean     # doesn't clean the installations of Deal.II and other libraries
     $ make clean-all # performs the full clean-up in FEMOCS directory

+Before building FEMOCS as a library or executable, FEMOCS dependencies must be installed.
+In Ubuntu desktop this can be done with

+    $ make ubuntu

+In CSC Taito cluster first the appropriate modules must be loaded and after that the build can be performed:

+    $ module load gcc/5.3.0 intelmpi/5.1.3
+    $ make taito

 FEMOCS is built as static library by

     $ make lib